 VoteCast: Nevada voters say nation headed wrong way

-A majority of voters deciding pivotal midterm races in Nevada said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.
+A majority of voters casting midterm election ballots in Nevada said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that about 4 in 10 Nevada voters believe the country is on the right track, compared with about 6 in 10 who said it's headed in the wrong direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 41 percent of Nevada voters said the country is on the right track, compared with 57 percent who said the country is headed in the wrong direction.

-Voters weighed in on key races, including a re-election bid by Sen. Dean Heller — the only Republican senator seeking another term in a state that Democrat Hillary Clinton won in 2016.
-U.S. Rep. Jacky Rosen, a first-term Democrat from the Las Vegas-area, was challenging him.

-Voters also decided whether to keep two Las Vegas-area U.S. House seats in Democratic hands and whether to put a Democrat in the governor's office for the first time in nearly two decades.
-Democrat Steve Sisolak, who chairs the council that oversees the Las Vegas Strip, was running against Republican Attorney General Adam Laxalt, the grandson of former U.S. Sen. and Nevada Gov. Paul Laxalt.

-Here's a snapshot of who voted and why in Nevada, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,423 voters and 617 nonvoters in Nevada — conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in Nevada, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters _ including 3,422 voters and 616 nonvoters in the state of Nevada _ conducted for The Associated Press by NORC at the University of Chicago.

+In the race for Senate, Republican Dean Heller appeared to lead Democrat Jacky Rosen among white voters.
+Whites with a college education were split, and whites without a college degree leaned toward Heller.

+Rosen had a sizable advantage among black voters and also was preferred among Hispanic voters.

 TOP ISSUES

-Voters considered several issues to be important to their vote in this midterm election, with about one-quarter picking health care and one-quarter picking immigration as top concerns.
-About one-fifth identified the economy, while fewer said gun policy or the environment.
+Voters considered several issues to be important to their vote in this midterm election, including health care (28 percent), immigration (25 percent), the economy (18 percent), gun policy (7 percent) and the environment (6 percent).

-Fred Hoy, 61, of Reno, said he has diabetes and is on Medicaid, and that he's been out of work for 13 years but is scraping by to pay his rent and care for several ill family members and friends.
-Hoy said he voted for Democrats because he's worried Republicans will cut Medicaid, Medicare and Social Security and threaten protections for pre-existing conditions.

-"If we don't have some kind of medical, we're going to collapse as a nation," he said.

 STATE OF THE ECONOMY

-Nevada voters have a positive view of the nation's economic outlook.
-Two-thirds said the nation's economy is good; one-third said it's not.
+Voters have a positive view of the nation's current economic outlook _ 67 percent said the nation's economy is good, compared with 33 percent who said it's not good.

-Nevada's unemployment rate is 4.5 percent, according to the Bureau of Labor Statistics, while the national rate remains at a five-decade low of 3.7 percent.

 TRUMP FACTOR

-For one-third of Nevada voters, President Donald Trump was not a factor they considered while casting their vote.
-By comparison, roughly two-thirds said Trump was a reason for their vote.
+For 33 percent of Nevada voters, President Donald Trump was not a factor they considered while casting their votes.
+By comparison, 26 percent said a reason for their vote was to express support for Trump, and 40 percent said they voted to express opposition to Trump.

 A majority of voters in Nevada had negative views of Trump: 55 percent said they disapprove of how he is handling his job as president, while 44 percent said they approve of Trump.